thinger-io/Docs/deployment/README.md

-# Install on Ubuntu 16.04
+# Install on Ubuntu (starting from 16.04)

+The server can be installed in any architecture, like x86, amd64, arm64, or armhf, which is compatible with the Ubuntu Snap packages (on only Ubuntu OS, check out [this page](https://snapcraft.io/)) .
+However, it is recommended to use 64 bit architectures, as the MongodB database is limited to 2GB of data in 32 bits systems.

-It is recommended to update your Ubuntu 16.04 installation before doing any other step by running this commands:
+It is highly recommended to update your Ubuntu installation before doing any other step by running this commands:

 ```bash
 sudo apt update
 sudo apt upgrade
 ```

 ## Install MongoDB

 Thinger.io IoT platform requires a MongoDB server for storing some server information.
 So, the first step is to install a MongoDB Server in your host.
-The following information has been obtained from the official documentation:
+The following information has been obtained from the official documentation.
 [https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/)

+*Notice* that this steps are for amd64 architectures.
+If you are installing the server in a different system, you should check the specific install instructions for the architecture.

 ### Import the public key used by the package management system.